Experienced Charlotte Child Custody Lawyers

 When You Need Child Custody Advice, Turn To Kennedy Law Associates

 There are two types of custody in North Carolina, legal custody and physical custody.
 Legal custody involves the right to make important decisions for your child concerning issues such as education, medical care and religious upbringing.
-Physical custody concerns where your child will live.
+Physical custody relates to where your child will live.

-Call For A Consultation With A Mecklenburg County Child Custody Attorney
+Call For A Free Consultation With A Mecklenburg County Child Custody Attorney

-If you are going through a divorce and are concerned about custody, visitation and child support matters, we are prepared to help.
-Contact our Charlotte child custody lawyers online or call 704-512-0619 or complete our contact form.
+If you are going through a divorce and are concerned about custody, visitation and child support matters, our Charlotte child custody lawyers are prepared to help.
+For a free initial consultation, please call us in Charlotte at 704-512-0619 or complete our contact form.
 Our team is here to guide you toward a brighter future for yourself and your children.